1917 - How to watch Oscar-winning World War I epic straight from the cinema as home entertainment release dates are confirmed

 The First World War technical masterpiece is filmed as one continuous shot, so you feel as though you are in the trenches with the film’s two young soldiers throughout its two-hour run time.

-From the release date and the trailer, to the full cast list and the storyline, we reveal all you need to know about 1917.
+From the home entertainment release date and the trailer, to the full cast list and the story that inspired the film, we reveal all you need to know about 1917.

 1917 release date and how to watch